How to Clean Your Dishwasher Filter

 Check Your Filter Type

-Interestingly, it's the older dishwashers (made before 2010) that tend to have self-cleaning filters.
+Interestingly, it’s the older dishwashers (made before 2010) that tend to have self-cleaning filters.
 These filters were typically equipped with noisy grinders, so manufacturers switched to quieter filters (without grinders) that need to be manually cleaned.
 To find out what kind you have, look at the bottom of the dishwasher under the spray arms.
 Self-cleaning filters sport a circular plastic grid or series of holes that cover the filter.
 Filters that need to be manually cleaned are round and look somewhat like the filters on popular water pitchers.
-If your dishwasher won't drain, here are the three things you should check.
+Learn how to clean a dishwasher with vinegar.

-Empty and remove the lower rack.
+Empty and remove the lower dishwasher rack.
 The top rack can remain in place, unless it is in the way.
-Here's how to fix a dishwasher rack.

 Clean Debris from Area Near Filter

-Stay on top of your filter-cleaning by establishing a schedule.
-If you use your dishwasher daily and don't scrape or rinse items before loading, clean your filter monthly.
+The answer to that question depends on how much you use your dishwasher.
+Most households use the dishwasher daily, at least once, so if that’s the case, you should be washing the filter monthly.
+That’s especially true if you use your don’t scrape or rinse items before loading the dishwasher.
 If you only use it a few times a week, and rinse or wash items before loading, you only need to clean your filter once or twice per year.
-You can wash these 10 (surprising) items in your dishwasher.